ni/ams-capabilities/AMSTEMPLATES.md

     - Build steps
         - Expand "RT PXI Target"
         - Expand "Build Specifications"
-        - Right-click "BLS Power Supply Template" and select "Build"
+        - Right-click "AMS Power Supply Template" and select "Build"
 * Make sure the plugin is on your PXI in the folder "/usr/lib/x86_64-linux-gnu/ni-evo-engine/plugins", otherwise copy the .lvlibp and give file permission
 * Restart the PXI
 * Open the "AdasReplayHilApplication.lvproj" (C:\Program Files\National Instruments\ADAS Replay HIL\App)
 * Execute the "Example grpc CLient.vi"
 * Type in the PXI ip in "Application grpc Server"
 * Change to tab "Dynamic Workflow"
-* Enter your Plugin Name, e.g. "BLS Power Supply Template", an Instance Name of your choice and copy the created config json string into "Node Confige in Json"
+* Enter your Plugin Name, e.g. "AMS Power Supply Template", an Instance Name of your choice and copy the created config json string into "Node Confige in Json"
 * Press "Load Node by Json"
 * Switch main tab to "Node"
 * Press "Refresh Node Status"